What is the Special Purpose Vehicle?

 #2 – Bear Sterns

 Bear Sterns had created multiple SPV’s with a view to raising securitized loan using the assets helped by the SPV’s.
 It continued to take huge exposure and eventually collapsed when it could not revive the company even after closing all the SPV’s.
 After this failed emergency rescue, Bear Sterns was finally sold to JP Morgan Chase in the year 2008.

 #3 – Lehman Brothers

 The story of Lehman Brothers and its failure is not hidden.
 The insolvency of the pillar in 2008 was proof of the weaknesses in maintaining the SPV’s created and their documentation where the Lehman Brothers acted as the SWAP Counterparty.
-Most of the special purpose vehicles were either not registered or no proper documentation process was done.
+Most of the SPVs were either not registered or no proper documentation process was done.
 This resulted in piling unforeseen liabilities which could never be resolved and the Lehman Brothers had to announce bankruptcy in the year 2008.

 Purpose of Special Purpose Vehicle (SPV)

 Any company entails a significant amount of risk in its regular operations.
 The SPVs established helps the parent company to legally isolate the risks involved in projects or operations.